-Attendance by physician during labor and delivery, or caesarean section when the physician provides surgical assistance or anesthesia services and the delivery/procedure is carried out by a consultant
+Attendance by physician during labour and delivery, or caesarean section when the physician provides surgical assistance or anesthesia services and the delivery/procedure is carried out by a consultant.

-Tariff 4825 is for attendance during labour only and is to be billed when a labouring patient must be transferred from one facility to another.
+Claim Tariff 4825 for attendance during labour only when a labouring patient must be transferred from one facility to another.
 This service is most applicable to rural settings, where a patient must be transferred to a major centre to receive the necessary care.
 The physician does not accompany the patient during the transfer.

-Tariff 4826 is not to be claimed in addition to surgical assistance benefits provided on pre-planned caesarean section services.
-For pre-planned, routine caesarean sections the surgical assistant should claim the surgical assistant benefit outlined in the general schedule of the Physician’s Manual.
+Do not claim Tariff 4826 in addition to surgical assistance benefits provided on pre-planned caesarean section services.
+For pre-planned, routine caesarean sections, the surgical assistant should claim the surgical assistant benefit outlined in the general schedule of the Physician’s Manual.